MinaProtocol/mina/frontend/website/docs/my-first-transaction.md

 ## Request coda

-In order to send our first transaction, we'll first need to get some Coda to play with.
-Head over to the [Coda Discord server](https://bit.ly/CodaDiscord) and join the `faucet` channel.
-Once there, ask our faucet bot for some tokens (you'll receive 100).
+In order to send our first transaction, we'll first need to get some coda to play with.
+Head over to the [Coda Discord server](https://bit.ly/CodaDiscord) and join the `#faucet` channel.
+Once there, ask Tiny the dog for some coda (you'll receive 100).
 Here's an example:

-    $request <public_key>
+    $request <public-key>

 Once a faucet-mod thumbs up your request, keep an eye on the Discord channel to see when the transaction goes through on that side.

 We can check our balance to make sure that we received the funds by running the following command, passing in our public key:

-    $ coda client get-balance -address <public_key>
+    $ coda client get-balance -address <public-key>

 You might see `No account found at that public_key (zero balance)`.
 Be patient!
 Depending on the traffic in the network, it may take a few blocks before your transaction goes through.